 His previous research on Las Vegas includes the book Gamble in the Desert: The Mormon Mission in Las Vegas (1855–1857).
 During his Eadington Fellow residency, Dr. Woods will be examining books, manuscripts, oral histories, and photographs for his current research on the history of the Latter-day Saints and their influence in Las Vegas.

 As part of his Eadington Fellowship, Dr. Woods will present a virtual lecture "Bright Lights in the Desert: The Latter-day Saints of Las Vegas" on February 2 at 3pm.
-Please RSVP to obtain the WebEx link.

 The Eadington Fellowships program, sponsored by the Center for Gaming Research in Special Collections & Archives, funds scholarly research into our collections on gaming and Las Vegas.
 Fellows conduct research, present a public talk, and write a brief paper that becomes part of the Center's Occasional Papers series.
 Application information, as well as links to podcasts of the public talks and the papers can be found on the Center for Gaming Research web site.